 Children should travel facing rearwards in the vehicle as long as possible.
-This makes sure that the child's backbone, which is still very weak, is under less strain in the event of an accident
+This makes sure that the child's backbone, which is still very weak, is under less strain in the event of an accident.

-It is appropriate to change the system when the child's head can no longer be properly supported at eye height.
-Children under 12 years or under 5 ft tall should only travel in an appropriate child restraint system.
-Child restraint systems that comply with ECE 44-03 or ECE 44-04 are suitable.

-Since a proper position of the seat belt is rarely possible with a child that is smaller than 5 ft, we strongly advise the use of an appropriate child restraint system, even though this might, due to the age of the child, no longer be legally binding.
+Suitable are restraint systems that comply with ECE 44-03 or ECE 44-04.
+Check local laws and regulations for mandatory use of child restraint systems.

-- Never hold a child whist travelling in the vehicle.
-The child will become too heavy to be held in the event of a collision. - When transporting children, use the child restraint system suitable for the child's weight. - Ensure that the child restraint system to be installed is compatible with the vehicle type. - Ensure that the mounting location of the child restraint system within the vehicle is correct. - Only allow children to enter and exit the vehicle at the side facing away from the traffic. - When the child restraint system is not in use, secure the seat with a seat belt or remove it from the vehicle.
+Ensure that the child restraint system to be installed is compatible with the vehicle type.

+Ensure that the mounting location of the child restraint system within the vehicle is correct.

+Allow children to enter and exit the vehicle only on the side facing away from the traffic.

+When the child restraint system is not in use, secure the seat with a seat belt or remove it from the vehicle.